 Trails, sanctuary, and summer camp are open.
 See website for details

 10 Woodside Lane, Westport

 The 62-acre property features several nature trails, including The Universal Design Nature Trail, which is wheelchair accessible.
 The center includes hands-on exhibits that educate the public about nature and the environment.
-Kids can meet live animals during a Critter Encounter, do some nature hands-on activities in the Natureplace clubhouse, and visit a few feathered friends at the Connecticut Birds of Prey outdoor enclosures.
+Kids can meet live animals during a Critter Encounter, do some nature hands-on activities, and visit a few feathered friends at the Connecticut Birds of Prey outdoor enclosures.

 Peabody Museum of Natural History at Yale University